Planning policy representations

 Planning is an increasingly complex area which requires specialist advice and assistance.

-As project managers, we advise and assist you with
+As experts in this field, we can prepare, advise and assist you with the following:

 - Site appraisal to ensure your scheme is realistic and viable in planning terms